Pros:

 “I was so impressed by how pronounced and true-to-life the flavors were, especially in the maple, butter pecan and candy cane cookies,” says Editor Annamarie Higley.
 “The candy cane cookie reminded me of Candy Cane Joe-Joe’s from Trader Joe’s—a holiday staple in my household.
 And the butter pecan cookie was reminiscent of the iconic ice cream flavor in the very best way.
 I’d have to say this nutty cookie was my top pick.
 I would’ve never guessed!”

-“Cheryl’s most famous cookies are cutout sugar cookies with buttercream frosting of various flavors,” she says.
-“Some examples: s’mores, maple, cookie dough, cinnamon roll, triple chocolate and key lime.
-Additionally, Cheryl’s also sells unfrosted favorites such as oatmeal raisin, red velvet, snickerdoodle and classic chocolate chip.
-Not to mention the non-cookie offerings, such as cupcakes, crumb bars and brownies.”
+Cheryl’s most famous cookies are cutout sugar cookies with buttercream frosting in rotating flavors like s’mores, maple, cookie dough, cinnamon roll, triple chocolate and key lime.
+They also offer classics like oatmeal raisin, red velvet, snickerdoodle and chocolate chip, along with brownies, crumb bars and cupcakes.

 Want to know more?
 Get the full scoop in our Cheryl’s review.